IntroToZoom/ITZ/README.md

 <H2>Revision History</H2>
 <UL>

+<LI>V.19.1 6/2/2020.
+Edited some of the screen shots and captions to reflect changes in the Zoom controls.
+Updated the Appendix C and D screen shots and captions that describe the Zoom client app and Zoom.com settings.
+These changed with the recent 5.0.4 version update of Zoom.
+Added some new articles on using Zoom in Appendix E.

 <LI>V.19 5/14/2020.
 Edited some of the screen shots and captions to reflect changes in the Zoom controls including "Manage Participants" is now "Participants", "Leave Meeting" is now "Leave".
 Added some new articles on using Zoom in Appendix E.